braedynl/CSE231-020-SS20/assets/templates/readme_temp.md

 Reading the book chapters and watching the lecture videos can be done at any point during the week, though it's _prooobbbaaably_ a good idea to do it before coming to lab and starting the assignments.
 It should be assumed that all assignments are due by 11:59 PM EST on their respective days, unless specified otherwise.

 If you are in a different timezone, Mimir should automatically convert our assigned times to your computer's local time, you shouldn't need to adjust anything (though your assignments may be due at strange times of the day depending on where you live, sorry!).

-- If the course is in-person, or is conducting meetings through Zoom: labs _are not_ homework assignments, they must be done in-class/in the Zoom session.
-Labs are graded leniently.
-    - If this section has meetings through Zoom: you can skip the Zoom lecture _in exchange_ for 100% test-case completion.
-Anything less will be regarded as a 0%, even if sufficient effort was put in.
-- If this is a summer semester: labs _are_ homework assignments, and are graded less leniently.
-- Labs, in all conditions, are pass/fail grades.
-You are allowed to miss 2 in total, anything more will drop your overall course grade (see [syllabus](SYLLABUS.md#course-grades)).
-- Contact me _in advance_ if you are going to miss a lab for a _significant_ reason.
-I will move your lab due date to accommodate the circumstance with your approval.
-    - I will only accept lab miss requests the day before lab at 11:59 PM EST, with exceptions for extreme circumstances (health, safety concerns, etc.).

 **Project and lab submissions are on Mimir.
 The project/lab links provided bring you to the procedure and starter-code.
 For projects, the introductory videos are included in the subdirectory's README.**